NPACore/p2-timing-debug/readme.md

 ## Overview

+The MRRC Prisma 2 fiber to copper TTL converter box likely started failing in 2023-07 and was caught and replaced 2024-12.

 This repository demonstrates pulling task onset times from two independent sources, the task display computer and the scan computer, to check for mismatches as a result of erroneously missing TTL TR triggers (`=` sent to start the task).

 We can combine the two sources useing participant ID, session date, task name, and run number to explore timing differences.